 Both the red and blue teams each have a Controlled Zone, the details of which can be found in "Figure 4-43 Controlled Zones".
-When the Outpost of a team is active, its Controlled Zone remains active.
+When the Outpost rotating armor of a team is still rotating, its Controlled Zone remains active.
 A team's robots may only occupy their own Controlled Zone.